motoemoto47ark123/cohere-chatbot-proxy/README.md

 - **Real-time text generation**: Stream text responses from Cohere AI.
 - **Session management**: Store and retrieve chat sessions for users.
 - **WebSocket support**: Real-time communication using Socket.IO.
-- **Simple web interface**: Basic web page to demonstrate the proxy service.
+- **Simple web interface**: Basic web page to demonstrate that the proxy service is online.
+- **HTTP support**: Handles normal HTTP requests like GET and POST.

 ## Setup